Posted in:

 The city without a castle

 Unlike, for example, Salzburg, Graz has no well-preserved castle or fortress that holds its protective wings over the city.
 Admittedly, there was also a castle here, but it had to be demolished by the city as part of the peace agreement with Napoleon after Austria had lost the war against France in 1809.
 However, it was possible to save the bell tower from demolition, and eventually, beautiful landscaping was added to the hillside overlooking the city.
-Today, the beautiful Schlossberg is the best place to view the city.
-There are four ways to get up and down; 1) 260 steps, 2) an elevator, 3) the Schlossbergbahn and finally, you can drive or walk up the Am Fuse des Schlossberg (street at the back of the Schlossberg).
+The beautiful Schlossberg (Castle Hill) is the best place for a panoramic city view today.
+The picturesque Clock Tower (Uhrturm) has become the iconic landmark of Graz.
+There are four ways to get up and down; 1) 260 steps, 2) an elevator, 3) the Schlossbergbahn and finally, you can drive or walk up the Am Fuse des Schlossberg (a street at the back of the Schlossberg).

 Graz lively streets